- Sixth Form

 The Millfield squad regularly enters athletes for regional and national competitions in biathle, biathlon, triathlon, tetrathlon and pentathlon.
 As a Pentathlon GB Academy, the affiliated club at the school has close links with the Talent Programme and Millfield athletes are regularly considered for international representation.
 Old Millfieldian pentathletes include former Olympian and Pentathlon GB Team Leader Dominic Mahoney and Irish Olympian and European Champion Arthur Lanigan O’Keeffe.

-Modern Pentathlon is available to all pupils as a games option and our team of dedicated and expert coaches works closely with each individual in working towards their sporting goals.
+Modern Pentathlon is available to all students as a games option and our team of dedicated and expert coaches works closely with each individual in working towards their sporting goals.

-Millfield Netball encourages pupils of all ages and abilities to experience, enjoy and compete in netball.
-Twelve teams operate in total, so there are plenty of opportunities for players to compete against schools, colleges, universities and clubs.
+Millfield Netball encourages students of all ages and abilities to experience, enjoy and compete in netball.
+Eleven teams operate in total, so there are plenty of opportunities for players to compete against schools, colleges, universities and clubs.

 Millfield has strong links with a number of Superleague franchises with athletes playing at U17, U19 and U21 NPL level and even at Superleague.
-Millfield is home to one of the Team Bath futures Hubs which provides weekly court and strength and conditioning sessions for athletes aspiring to progress within the franchise.
-We also have pupils featuring in the England Netball Performance Pathway at Satellite and County Academies.
+Millfield is home to one of the Team Bath Academy Development Centres (ADC) which provides weekly court and strength and conditioning sessions for athletes aspiring to progress within the franchise.
+We also have students featuring in the England Netball Performance Pathway at County Academy.

-High performance players are thoroughly supported along their journey in the Pathway through 1-1 coaching, strength and conditioning sessions, psychological support and personal development plans.
-Our coaching team are highly qualified and experienced in both coaching and umpiring which enables players at all levels to fulfil their potential.
-Sessions are skill based focusing on technical and tactical elements whilst also thoroughly enjoying their experience and having fun.
+High performance players are thoroughly supported along their journey in the Pathway through 1-1 coaching, strength and conditioning sessions, video analysis, psychological support and personal development plans.
+Our coaching team are highly qualified and experienced in both coaching and umpiring, which enables players at all levels to fulfil their potential.
+Sessions are skill based focusing on technical and tactical elements whilst also ensuring that students are developing in a nurturing and fun environment.

 Millfield frequently features at the South West Regional Schools Competition and has progressed to Nationals Schools on numerous occasions across three age groups.
 Millfield also play within the Independent Schools Netball Cup at both U19 and U15 age groups regularly reaching the finals.

-Millfield runs a wealth of outdoor adventure activities, available to every pupil.
+Millfield runs a wealth of outdoor adventure activities, available to every student.
 Whilst helping to develop skills and fitness they also help build mental strength and determination.
 Unlike many sports these are activities for life.
-We develop a positive environment which ensures pupils come away with a sense of achievement, satisfaction, confidence, and a real love for 'The Great Outdoors’.
+We develop a positive environment which ensures students come away with a sense of achievement, satisfaction, confidence, and a real love for 'The Great Outdoors’.

-We have 21 members of staff who assist pupils looking to explore new areas of interest, or develop existing skill sets.
+We have 21 members of staff who assist students looking to explore new areas of interest, or develop existing skill sets.
 Our coaches run programmes for:

-Pupils can choose to take archery as a recreational option once or twice a week.
-The pupils are taught basic shooting technique and are introduced to target and field shooting styles.
+Students can choose to take archery as a recreational option once or twice a week.
+The students are taught basic shooting technique and are introduced to target and field shooting styles.
 We have regular informal competitions amongst participating archers, and we hold half-term and end-of-term shoots at our range.

 Our canoeists use venues in Dartmoor including the rivers Dart, Walkham and Tavy with reasonable water levels.
 We also manage trips to the Cardiff and Tryweryn White Water Centres.
 Canoeists also have an opportunity to try surfing and short sea trips off the Jurassic Coast.

-Most caving trips have been to Swildon’s Hole with Year 9 pupils.
-Caving is a new experience for many of the pupils and this location provides an exciting novice trip.
+Most caving trips have been to Swildon’s Hole with Year 9 students.
+Caving is a new experience for many of the students and this location provides an exciting novice trip.
 The cave is well decorated with stalactites and stalagmites, and there is a selection of sporting climbs, crawls and squeezes.

 Duke of Edinburgh's Award